 According to Postling, approximately 84% of real estate professionals are using social media for their business, yet only 55% of them are comfortable with it.
 So roughly 30% of RE professionals using social media still struggle using it in ways that provide value to their customers, as well as their business.

 Being on Social Media, and being effective in it, are two very different things.
-In this article we’ll focus on how to use Social Media in your Real Estate business, and highlight some great resources from across the web to help you with your real estate social media strategy.
-Let’s get started.
+In this article we’ll focus on how to use Social Media in your Real Estate business, and highlight some great resources from across the web to help you develop a winning real estate social media strategy.

 What it Means to Be Social